zlatnaspirala/matrix-engine/readme.md

 ```

 ### Texture editor (runtime):

+ - Imports note we can use any canvas 2d app.

 In examples : porting2d.js, porting_text.js, porting2d_particle.js you can found source code.
 It is very powerfull tool but you will need to use visual-js 2d canvas api part of project.